Achieving Positive Covert Capacity over MIMO AWGN Channels: Covert Communication without a Secret Codebook: Joint Information Secrecy and Energy-Undetectability

-We conclude this part of the paper with a brief explanation of the relation between communication with IS, covert communication, and energy-undetectable communication (the KL constraint).
-When communication is without the KL constraint but with IS, Bob utilizes the optimum decoder, which is a linear correlator, that minimizes the probability of decoding error.
+We conclude this part of the paper with a brief discussion about the relationship between communication with IS, covert communication, and energy-undetectable communication (under the KL constraint).
+Without the KL constraint and Bob knows the codebook, Bob utilizes an optimum decoder, which is a linear correlator, that minimizes the probability of decoding error.
 Hence, for a sufficiently large $n$, communication is reliable with an information rate $R=\lim_{n\rightarrow\infty}\frac{1}{n}\mathrm{I}(M;{\bf Y}^n_b)=\mathcal{O}(1)$.
-Meanwhile, with a secret codebook and the one-time pad is utilized, the information leakage to Willie (about a message $M$) is zero, i.e., $\mathrm{I}(M;{\bf Y}^n_w)=0$.
-Without a secret codebook but IS is utilized, the information leakage is zero for sufficiently large $n$, i.e., $\lim_{n\rightarrow\infty}\mathrm{I}(M;{\bf Y}^n_w)=0$.
+Meanwhile, with a secret codebook and the one-time pad is utilized, the information leakage to Willie (about a message $M$) is zero \cite{Shannon}, i.e., $\mathrm{I}(M;{\bf Y}^n_w)=0$.
+Also, without a secret codebook but IS is utilized, the information leakage is zero for a sufficiently large $n$, i.e., $\lim_{n\rightarrow\infty}\mathrm{I}(M;{\bf Y}^n_w)=0$.
 In both cases, Willie cannot decode reliably.
 However, with the knowledge of the codebook construction and the encoding criteria, Willie can perform statistical hypothesis testing to detect whether there is a transmission or not as given in \eqref{HST}.
 In this case, the optimum detector that minimizes the sum of detection error probabilities is an energy detector.
 Although Willie cannot decode reliably, the energy detector can detect the presence of communication.

 To prevent communication from being energy detected and achieve covert communication, the transmitted power should be a decreasing function of the message length to satisfy the KL constraint.
 Thus, for a sufficiently large message length, the transmitted power goes to zero and $\alpha+\beta$ goes to one.
-Hence, the number of possible messages cannot be increased, while achieving a small probability of error.
+Hence, the number of possible messages cannot be increased, while achieving a small probability of decoding error.
 This illustrates that the information-theoretic capacity of the energy-undetectable channel, which satisfies the KL constraint, is zero.
 Although the information rate becomes zero, i.e., $R=\lim_{n\rightarrow\infty}\frac{1}{n}\mathrm{I}(M;{\bf Y}^n_b)=0$, the probability of decoding error at Bob still decays exponentially with the codeword length \cite{bash2013limits} and reliable information $\mathcal{O}(\sqrt{n})$ nats can be transmitted covertly, i.e., $\mathrm{I}(M;{\bf Y}^n_b)=\mathcal{O}(\sqrt{n})$ nats.